 Ballard Historical Society, in conjunction with Sunset Hill Community Association, presents the film series Movies Filmed in Seattle and Ballard.
-Beginning in 2017 and continuing through 2018, we’ll highlight films made from the 1960s through the 1980s.
-Our first film is Cinderella Liberty (1972).
+In November 2017, we began to highlight films made from the 1960s through the 1980s.
+Our first film was Cinderella Liberty (1972).
 More info about Cinderella Liberty at IMDB.

 David B. Williams is the author of Waterway, out this year from HistoryLink (other authors include Jennifer Ott and the staff of HistoryLink).
 Pre-order discount and information by the distributor, University of Washington Press.
 (The book will not be available for purchase at this presentation.)